 My food favorites

 A few favorite places that weren’t already mentioned in this shopping and mini-walking itinerary:

 Empire Pizza.
 Pizza in the front, nice homey sports bar in the back.
-Watch the game with an Odell 90-Shilling Scottish Ale and a pepperoni slice at the dark wood bar!
+Watch the game with a Barrio Blonde and a pepperoni slice at the dark wood bar!